-Violence Prevention & Education
+Violence Prevention & Educational Outreach

 The Simmons College Violence Prevention and Educational Outreach Program works to educate and spread awareness around forms of gender-based violence (e.g. sexual harassment, sexual assault, intimate partner violence, stalking etc.), to prevent the occurrence of violence on our campus or impacting our community, familiarizing community members with Simmons policy and protocol to address and respond to these issues if they arise, and to support and advocate for student survivors of violence.

 - Facilitate educational events, workshops, and trainings for all students regarding gender-based violence, respectful and healthy relationships, consent, bystander intervention etc.